-Storage space is always high on buyer’s list of home “needs.”
+Storage space is high on the average buyer’s list of home “needs.”

-To maximize this feature in your home, spend a little time organizing & purging your pantries & cabinets.
+To maximize your storage, spend time organizing and purging your pantries and cabinets.

 If these are stocked full, the message it sends to buyers is “This house doesn’t have enough storage for the current owners.
 How will it have enough for me?”

-You don’t have to completely empty these spaces – just tidy & organize to show them off for their maximum potential.
+You don’t have to completely empty these spaces – just tidy up and do a little organizing to show off their maximum potential.

 Fix The Obvious

-If a buyer notices many items in need of repair while walking through your house, it will lead them to believe that the property is not well cared for, or that there are “bigger, more expensive” repairs looming.
+At this stage, you have to determine what home improvements add the most value.
+If a buyer notices a number of items in need of repair while walking through your house, it will them to the assumption that the property is not well cared for, or that there could be bigger and more expensive repairs looming.

-You can avoid this by “fixing the obvious.”
-For example, if you notice wood rot on your front porch leading to your front door, then repair it so you make a better first impression.
+You can avoid this by “fixing the obvious", or simply going through apparent home improvements that are easily seen at first glance.
+For example, if you notice wood rot on your front porch leading to your front door, have it repaired so you make a better first impression.

-Take care of the conspicuous issues you see: replace burned out light bulbs, make sure all fans work, fix dings or scuffs on the wall – especially in high traffic areas.
+Take care of the conspicuous issues you see (eg replace burned-out light bulbs, make sure all fans work, fix dings or scuffs on the wall), especially in high traffic areas.